 "I know you're looking for two years of experience, but..."

 Even when employers say they require two or three years' experience in a certain field, you may be able to convince them that your past work experience prepares you for the job.
-In your online profile, talk about your transferable skills: skills like communication, teamwork and organization that are valuable in almost any part-time job.
+Think about your transferable skills: communication, teamwork and organization that are valuable in almost any part-time job.